 During our EPS project, our team developed an innovative concept called ANIMO, which is designed to help farmers monitor their animals more effectively.
 We recognized that farmers with large cattle fields face significant challenges in maintaining and monitoring their farms efficiently, especially in remote areas where it is difficult to access the animals.
-To address this problem, we have developed a sustainable blimp that can be deployed over the farm to monitor the livestock without using thermal engine.
+To address this problem, we have developed a sustainable blimp that can be deployed over the farm to monitor the livestock.